zhenmm/ECE9069/ZeroLogon.md

 ![alt text](d3-1.png)
 ![alt text](d3-2.png)

-## Detecting artifacts in the LSASS address space
+## Detecting exploitation based on network traffic

 The first step in exploiting the vulnerability is to send a *ClientChallenge* with a zero key value to bypass authentication.
 In practise, it takes at least ten attempts to bypass the authentication mechanism.
 This anomaly can be easily detected in network traffic.
 The RPC protocol is used to send ServerChallenge requests to the interface via the NetrServerReqChallenge method and attempts to authenticate via the NetrServerAuthenticate method with a zero ClientChallenge value.